Background pattern

 • Stroke*

-• Anemia (changes in red blood cells that may cause fatigue and difficulty breathing)
+• Anemia (changes in red blood cells that can cause fatigue and difficulty breathing)

-• High potassium levels in blood test results (may cause nausea, fatigue, muscle weakness, or palpitations)
+• High levels of potassium in blood test results (can cause nausea, fatigue, muscle weakness or palpitations)

-• Blurred or altered vision, tinnitus, mouth pain and ulcers, difficulty hearing*
+• Blurred or altered vision, ringing in the ears, mouth pain and ulcers, difficulty hearing*

 • Leg cramps